• Skip to primary navigation

 Close-up shot of bacon, egg, and cheese sandwich in pool of egg yolk on a grey plate.

-If you make this bacon, egg, & cheese sandwich w/ lemon dill aioli I’d love your feedback.
+If you make this bacon, egg, and cheese sandwich I’d love your feedback.
 Please leave a comment and/or a rating below as I greatly value your opinion.
 Or snap a pic and tag me on Instagram @taoofspiceblog.
-Love, light and happy cooking ya’ll ♥
+Love, light, and happy cooking ya’ll ♥

 Two bacon, egg, & cheese sandwiches with lemon dill aioli stacked atop each other.